Bozar/OneMoreLevel/README.md

 One More Level is a turn-based Roguelike game made with [Godot engine](https://godotengine.org).
 It is available on [GitHub](https://github.com/Bozar/OneMoreLevel/releases).
 The GUI font, [Fira Code](https://github.com/tonsky/FiraCode), is created by Nikita Prokopov.
 The tileset, [curses_vector](http://www.bay12forums.com/smf/index.php?topic=161328.0), is created by DragonDePlatino for Dwarf Fortress.

+You can play One More Level either locally (which is an executable file) or as a HTML5 game on [itch.io](https://bozar.itch.io/one-more-level).
+However, you cannot change settings (more details below) when playing online.

 Every time you start the game, One More Level presents you with a theme dungeon of unique mechanics and goals.
 This idea comes from [HyperRogue](https://store.steampowered.com/app/342610/HyperRogue/), one of the most bizarre and fascinating games I have ever played.
 You can beat the game in five minutes, so it never hurts to go down just one level deeper.

 ## Key Bindings